jwagner/smartcrop-gm/README.md

 This is an adapter module for using [smartcrop.js](https://github.com/jwagner/smartcrop.js) with node.js using [gm](https://github.com/aheckmann/gm) for image decoding.

-It requires image magick to be installed and available in `$PATH` and the `gm` module as a peer dependency to function.
+Smartcrop-gm requires image magick to be installed and available in `$PATH` to function.

 ## Installation

 ```
-npm install --save smartcrop-gm gm
+npm install --save smartcrop-gm
 ```

 ## API